dockstore/dockstore/_docs/getting-started-with-docker.md

 In the next section, we will also demonstrate how this command-line including the input file can be parameterized and constructed via CWL.

-## You Could Stop Here!

-At this point you have a working Docker image.
-You could use the `docker push` command to send that to Quay.io or Docker Hub and share with others.
-However, what you lose is a standardized way to describe how to run your tool.
-That's what the CWL descriptor and Dockstore provide.
-We think it's valuable and there's an increasing number of tools designed to work with CWL so there are benefits to not just stopping here.

 ## Next Steps
+**You could stop here!** However, what you lose is a standardized way to describe how to run your tool.
+That's what descriptor languages and Dockstore provide.
+We think it's valuable and there's an increasing number of tools and workflows designed to work with various descriptor languages so there are benefits to not just stopping here.

 There are three descriptor languages available on Dockstore.
 Follow the links to get an introduction.
 * [CWL](/docs/prereqs/getting-started-with-cwl/)